 Mothers should avoid smoking during pregnancy, and infants should not be exposed to smoke.
 Breastfeeding is encouraged to help prevent infections.

 There is no evidence that home apnea monitors reduce the incidence of SIDS and therefore are not suggested for prevention.

 Specific causes, including child abuse, must be ruled out by clinical evaluation and autopsy.

 Etiology is unclear, although a number of risk factors have been identified.

-The most important modifiable risk factors involve the sleep setting, particularly prone sleeping, along with bed-sharing and sleeping on very soft surfaces or with loose bedding.
+The most important modifiable risk factors involve the sleep setting, particularly prone sleeping, along with avoidance of bed-sharing and sleeping on very soft surfaces or with loose bedding.

-Apneic episodes and ALTEs do not appear to be risk factors.
+Apneic episodes and brief, resolved, unexplained events (BRUEs) do not appear to be risk factors.